olliebrownlow/vimrc/README.md

-.vimrc
+## .vimrc

-messy .vimrc with some useful settings for coding.
+.vimrc with some useful settings for coding.